argilla-io/argilla/argilla/docs/getting_started/faq.md

 ???
 Question "What is Argilla?"

-    Argilla is a collaboration platform for AI engineers and domain experts that require high-quality outputs, full data ownership, and overall efficiency.
+    Argilla is a collaboration tool for AI engineers and domain experts that require high-quality outputs, full data ownership, and overall efficiency.
 It is designed to help you achieve and keep high-quality data standards, store your training data, store the results of your models, evaluate their performance, and improve the data through human and AI feedback.

 ???
 Question "Does Argilla cost money?"